edmundhung/conform/docs/tutorial.md

 - Revalidates it once the value is changed
 - Auto focuses on the first invalid field

-Note that all the validation are done on server side, which means:
+Note that all the validation are currently done on server side, which means:

-- There is not need to introduce another package to the client bundle for validation (e.g. zod / yup)
+- It is not a must to bring in another package to the client bundle for validation (e.g. zod / yup)
-- You can have one single place defining all the validation logic
+- You will have one single place defining all the validation logic

 ## Sharing validation